Hepatitis

 Hepatitis C is a viral infection that causes liver inflammation, sometimes leading to serious liver damage.
 The hepatitis C virus (HCV) spreads through contaminated blood.

 Chronic HCV is a serious disease that can result in long-term health problems, including liver damage, liver failure, liver cancer or even death.
-It is the leading cause of cirrhosis, which is scarring of the liver that leads to liver damage, and liver cancer and the most common reason for liver transplantation in the U.S. Approximately 15,000 people die every year from HCV-related liver disease, according to the American Liver Foundation.
+It is the leading cause of cirrhosis, which is scarring of the liver that can lead to liver damage and liver cancer and is the most common reason for liver transplantation in the U.S. Approximately 15,000 people die every year from HCV-related liver disease, according to the American Liver Foundation.

 Until recently, HCV treatment required weekly injections and oral medications that many HCV-infected people couldn’t take because of other health problems or intolerable side effects.
 That’s changing.
 Today, chronic HCV is usually curable with oral medications taken every day for two to six months.